sbrakl/stressor/README.md

 I had develop this app in three flavors

 ### flaskappwithWerkzeug
-flask stress app running on Werkzeug web server.
+Flask stress app running on Werkzeug web server.
 It good for light weight concurrent loads, but bad for 5+ concurrent load

 ### flaskappwithSSL
 Same as flaskappwithWerkzeug, but configure to run on SSL.
-It useful in scenarios, where you need to configure containers behind
+It useful in scenarios, where you need to configure containers behind load balancer.
+This will test load balancer for SSL traffic.

+### flaskappwithuwsgi
+Flask app is configure to run on the uwsgi and nginx webserver.
+It configure to run 16 concurrent request.